Speaking out

 Dr. Zeeshan Qadar is an Implementation Scientist/Knowledge Translation Specialist in Infectious Diseases Public Health with more than a decade experience.
 He has published over a dozen articles on various topics in public health, and evidence-based medicine.
 He has been a Winnipegger for more than a decade and loves fishing and hiking.

-Julianne Sanguins is the Research Program Manager in the Health & Wellness Department at the Manitoba Métis Federation.
-Julianne is an RN and holds a PhD (Nursing).
-Having spent many years of her life in small towns and remote communities, she is especially interested in issues of equity, access, and the impact of the environment impact on people’s lives.
+Julianne Sanguins practiced for many years with indigenous peoples and communities, most recently for almost 20 years in the Health and Wellness Department at the Manitoba Métis Federation.
+She holds a nil appointment as an Assistant Professor in the University of Manitoba’s Department of Community Health Sciences and is an Adjunct Scientist with the Manitoba Centre for Health Policy.
+Having graduated from the University of Toronto 40 years ago with her BScN., Julianne is an RN and holds a PhD (Nursing) which she obtained from the University of Calgary.
+Having spent many years of her life in small towns and remote communities, she is especially interested in issues of equity, access, and the impact of the environment on people’s lives.

 Joanna a Chinese settler who holds a Masters of Public Health from the University of Waterloo and is trained as a registered dietitian.
 She envisions a future where equity deserving groups achieve social liberation through anti-racist and anti-oppressive systems change.